 And that is OK to do so.
 Why?
 Something isn’t working.
 Figure it out NOW for a 70.3 versus an Ironman Triathlon.
 And if that doesn’t sit well, try something else during the race.
 Figuring out your nutrition now for a race will be KEY for your races coming up!

-Start Training Yourself for Mental Preparation NOW – We swim, bike, run, and lift BUT I genuinely feel that we don’t take the time to start working on “Mental Imagery” or “Positive Self-Talk” until we are actually out on the race course.
-For example, think about crossing that finish line 45 days out from the actual race, versus 45 miles into the bike on race day.
+Start Training Yourself for Mental Preparation NOW – We swim, bike, run, and lift, BUT I genuinely feel that we don’t take the time to start working on “Mental Imagery” or “Positive Self-Talk” until we are actually out on the racecourse.
+For example, think about crossing that finish line 45 days out from the actual race versus 45 miles into the bike on race day.
 Start using positive self-talk on your long swims, bikes, and runs.
 Why?
 You are going to need that during the race itself.
-We need to practice the mental aspect just like we do with the physical aspect; we go through SO MANY emotions during racing, so it is time to practice it during training.
-Need more Mindset Training?
-Click HERE from last weeks blog!
+We need to practice the mental aspect just like we do with the physical part; we go through SO MANY emotions during racing, so it is time to practice it during training.

-Veteran Triathletes, do you have any tips to share for new Ironman 70.3 Triathletes?
+Veteran Triathletes, do you have any tips to share for the new Ironman 70.3 Triathletes?
 I think we ALL have ideas, tips, and tricks.
-Let’s share them below.
+So let’s share them below.